-The HC uses an overlapping panel design in which data are collected through a preliminary contact followed by a series of five rounds of interviews over a 2 1⁄2 -year period.
-Using computer-assisted personal interviewing (CAPI) technology, data on medical expenditures and use for two calendar years are collected from each household.
+The HC uses an overlapping panel design in which data are collected through a preliminary contact followed by a series of five rounds of interviews over a 21⁄2 year period.
+Using computer-assisted personal interviewing (CAPI) technology, data on medical expenditures and use for 2 calendar years are collected from each household.
 This series of data collection rounds is launched each subsequent year on a new sample of households to provide overlapping panels of survey data and, when combined with other ongoing panels, will provide continuous and current estimates of health care expenditures.

-The sampling frame for the MEPS HC is drawn from respondents to NHIS, conducted by NCHS.
+The sampling frame for the MEPS HC is drawn from respondents to NHIS.
 NHIS provides a nationally representative sample of the U.S. civilian noninstitutionalized population, with oversampling of Hispanics and blacks.